-, heading 13 miles north through several parks and Ohio State University.
+The Olentangy Trail picks up near the north end of the Scioto Greenway Trail, heading 13 miles north through several parks and Ohio State University.
 Portions of the trail are rough going, but for the most part it is serene and scenic.

 From Confluence Park, head north and use the crosswalk at Dublin Road.
 Once across the road, the trail travels north on the west side of the Olentangy River.
 At some points the trail is very close to the river, and flood warnings are posted.
 After passing under several highways, the trail becomes quieter, meandering along the river bank under light tree cover.
 The sound of flowing water drowns out some of the city noise.

-Between Fifth and King avenues there is an overlook with a large concrete deck jutting over the river edge; check it out for a good look at the lowhead dam spanning the river there.
-Through campusroughly 1 mileyou may want to dismount if traveling by bike and walk.
+Through campus—roughly 1 mile—you may want to dismount if traveling by bike and walk.
 A local landmark rises on the right side of the trail in this section.
 Ohio Stadium, or the Horseshoe, as locals call it, is the home of the Ohio State Buckeyes football team.
 The trail then passes under the new Lane Avenue Bridge, a striking structure with an amazing cable-stayed design.
 The anchorages for the bridge cables are 47 tons each, making them the largest pieces of steel ever galvanized.

 Unmarked neighborhood trails feed into the bikeway periodically.
-Near mile 4 the university's wetland research area flanks the west side of the route.
+Near mile 4, the university's wetland research area flanks the west side of the route.
 Feel free to take a self-guided tour of the native plants and wetland habitat.
 A short stretch takes you on a well-marked route over city streets in Clintonville before you travel though Whetstone Park and the Park of Roses.
 Whetstone offers playgrounds, picnic pavilions, baseball fields, basketball courts and 136 acres of facilities and nature areas.
 The 11-acre Park of Roses is a park within a park, with more than 11,000 rose bushes.

-Next, you return to the river's west edge via a challenging, narrow sidewalk along the bridge at Henderson Road.
+Next, you return to the river's west edge via a wide sidewalk along the bridge at Henderson Road.
 You will soon arrive at Antrim Lake and Antrim Park.
 There is an excellent overlook on the lake, and a 1.2-mile loop trail around the lake is popular.
 A short trail connection takes you under the highway west to Antrim Park.
 A short time later you will cross back to the east side of the river at State Route 161 in Worthington via a highway bridge that has a bike pedestrian lane on the south side.

 From the bridge it's another 3 miles to the end of the trail, with half of that distance coming between the State Route 161 bridge and Interstate 270.
 The scenery in this stretch is pleasant, traversing upriver among beautiful hardwoods.
 The imposing elevated lanes of Interstate 270 mark the final crossing of the river over a nicely constructed trail bridge.